anddarian/sausages/README.md

 > isn't it cute?
 ----
-#### well? actually i didn't know what code to describe so i decided to write these things:)
+#### well, actually i didn't know what code to describe so i decided to write these things:)
 hope you enjoyed it